-The Jury Manual is presently being revised to take account of the new procedure for giving the jury pre-evidence and written directions.
-The new section of the Manual will say the following:-
+The Jury Manual has been revised to take account of the new procedure for giving the jury pre-evidence and written directions.
+The revised section of the Manual explained:

 "It is anticipated, pending any decision of the Appeal Court to the contrary, that there will be no requirement to repeat at length all of the written directions during the course of the Charge.
 However,